 Technical staff may also greet you, collect your paperwork, advise you on how your day will unfold and answer your questions.
 When you arrive for your operation, a technician will provide you with a surgical garment and will wash your hair and scalp with a disinfecting shampoo.
 During your procedure, your team will ensure your comfort, make sure you get breaks when you need them, make sure you are not thirsty and will order a nice lunch for you.

 Question & Answer

 You have plenty of time to clarify any concern.
-The procedure will be explained again before signing a consent.
+The procedure will be explained again signing a consent.
 It's just like any other medical treatment.
 Inform the doctor regarding any drug allergy.

 Antiseptic Hair Wash

 To reduce bacterial colonization on the scalp we wash your hair one more time with antiseptic.

 Two types of medicine will be given: a pain-preventer and a relaxant.
 We do not use antibiotic as routine as we have successfully cut down postoperative infection to less than 1%.
 The relaxant helps to reduce any anxiety or discomfort during the procedure.

 Now is the time to re-confirm what you want.
 The Doctor will design the hairline for you.
 Total area is measured again to estimate the final count.
 The surgical plan must be agreed and approved by you commencing the procedure.

 Selecting Donor Hair